Update – Purple Hybrid Premier 4 has been discontinued and replaced by the new Purple Restore Premier. See our review here.

 The Purple Hybrid Premier 4 is a hybrid mattress that uses 4.0″ of the Purple grid system, foam, and pocketed coils.

-It has exceptionally good cool, moderate sinkage, low motion transfer, fast response, good sitting edge support, excellent lying edge support, and exceptionally good pressure relief.
+It has outstandingly good cool, moderate sinkage, low motion transfer, fast response, good sitting edge support, excellent lying edge support, and exceptionally good pressure relief.
 The Purple Premier 4 is one of the best-performing mattresses with respect to cooling we’ve tested to date.

 It crushed our cooling test, earning the #2 ranking of all mattresses we’ve tested to date.